lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Actually grimblast is a full screenshot script.
 I will try it and edit that one instead.
+First, I set the `GRIMBLAST_EDITOR` environment variable to be `satty` in my bashrc.

 ### Application launcher and File search tool